oletizi/xl3-web/docs/EDITOR-SPECIFICATION.md

 ## Feature 4: State Persistence
 4.1 Users can reload/return to the editor and it will remember their state
-- [ ] The model data structure is persistent such that changes made to it in the editor are available when the user returns to the editor
+- [x] The model data structure is persistent such that changes made to it in the editor are available when the user returns to the editor
-- [ ] The model data structure is reset to default values when the reset button is pressed
+- [x] The model data structure is reset to default values when the reset button is pressed

+**Status**: ✅ IMPLEMENTED (2025-09-26 - verified with Playwright MCP, see WORKPLAN-STATE-PERSISTENCE.md)